ishaanbuildsthings/algfinder/README.md

-# algfinder
+# algfinder.com

-[algfinder.com](https://algfinder.com) is a modern, web-based application that generates exhaustive solutions for a given Rubik's cube scramble, depth, and moveset.
+[algfinder.com](https://algfinder.com) is a fast, web-based application that generates exhaustive solutions for a given Rubik's cube scramble, depth, and moveset.
+This tool was built to make discovery of new algorithms more accessible, and push the limits of competitive speedcubing.

 ![Video demo](<put gif here>)